Where to Discuss?

 Basic Flow

-Now we can extend the basic flow, with format_head_borders() and format_head_colors().
+Now, we extend the basic flow with _format_data_borders().

 def format_one_sheet(self) -> None: